Critical chain project management: Buffers & resources

 2. Determine the exact amount of resources your project requires

-In this instance, resources can refer to the amount of time your team members need, the actual products and tools your team uses to create the end result, or the actual workers needed to complete a task.
+In this instance, resources can refer to team member time, the products and tools your team uses, or the workers needed to complete a task.

-If you have any known resource constraints, such as team members leaving due to vacation, you can plan around those constraints.
-This is one of the major benefits of using the critical chain methodology—the bulk of the project planning happens before the project even begins.
+If you have any known resource constraints, such as team members leaving for vacation, you can plan around them.
+This is one of the major benefits of using the critical chain methodology; the bulk of the project planning happens before the project even begins.

 Read: Your guide to getting started with resource management